Worth Living Mental Health

 Worth Living Mental Health Consulting & Apparel was launched to bring together all of my experience and knowledge as a lawyer and mental health advocate.
 I know the darkness of depression.
 I consult and lecture on mental health awareness using my personal journey and other mental health related topics such as human rights and the workplace.

-An exceptional Worth Living Team has been assembled from the fields of music, policing, forensic suicidology, law, and human resources, all of whom share their knowledge and experience in the conversation on mental health awareness.
+An exceptional Worth Living Team has been assembled from the fields of music, policing, forensic suicidology, law, students, youth, and human resources, all of whom share their knowledge and experience in the conversation on mental health awareness.

 The Worth Living Mission Statement is Hope, Healing, Health, and Happiness which epitomizes our journey through mental health challenges.